 Cannabis, Cannabis Sativa L, is the botanical name of a plant in the cannabaceae small family of plants, one of the oldest cultivated and legal crops.

 Cannabis has served as a potent and versatile plant for both its health benefits and multiple commercial applications over the course of human history.

 Some date it back to 26,900 BC from a hemp rope found in Czechoslovakia in 1997.
 Others cite Mongolia in 1200 BC or Egypt in 3700 BC.
 The first record of its medicinal use in China was around 4000 BC.

 Important aspects of the cannabis plant, in both form and function show up in pairs.
-Based on its use, cannabis is commonly divided into two main categories as marijuana and hemp and includes both.
+Based on its use, cannabis is divided into two main subspecies commonly known as marijuana and hemp

 Marijuana (pictured left), contains the psychoactive property tetrahydrocannabinol (THC).
 Hemp, which is more fibrous and has trace levels or zero psychoactive properties and is often used in the manufacture of products such as, rope, clothing and paper, hemp seed oil (pictured below).

 The two best known molecular compounds contained in the cannabis plant, tetrahydrocannabinol (THC) and the non-psychoactive cannabidiol (CBD), exist in both marijuana and hemp but in different proportions.
 This is what determines their physiological effects and benefits.

 Cannabis is also biphasic.
-Depending on how you use it, it can calm you down or freak you out; make you strong or decrease your vitality.
+Depending on how you use it, it can calm you down or be a bad or scary experience; make you strong or decrease your vitality.

 Wellness and Cannabis

 The medicinal use of the cannabis plant is a world apart from its recreational use.
 In many cases, the lower the amount of THC used in any medicinal formulation, the greater the desired effect.
 The saying is: Start low; go slow.
 The dose someone takes is never one-size-fits-all because the current status of someone’s body, mind and soul are primary considerations for adjusting a dose accordingly.